10 Consumer Discretionary Stocks Whale Activity In Today's Session - Alibaba Gr Hldgs (NYSE:BABA), Amazon.com (NASDAQ:AMZN)

 Explanation

-• For BABA BABA, we notice a call option sweep that happens to be neutral, expiring in 568 day(s) on January 15, 2027.
-This event was a transfer of 25 contract(s) at a $140.00 strike.
-This particular call needed to be split into 5 different trades to become filled.
-The total cost received by the writing party (or parties) was $37.7K, with a price of $1500.0 per contract.
-There were 9 open contracts at this strike prior to today, and today 55 contract(s) were bought and sold.
+• For CAVA CAVA, we notice a call option sweep that happens to be bullish, expiring in 46 day(s) on August 15, 2025.
+This event was a transfer of 22 contract(s) at a $70.00 strike.
+This particular call needed to be split into 7 different trades to become filled.
+The total cost received by the writing party (or parties) was $36.2K, with a price of $1649.0 per contract.
+There were 86 open contracts at this strike prior to today, and today 127 contract(s) were bought and sold.

 Options Alert Terminology